the-real-i9/i9chat-server/README.md

 > Recall that, all participants included in the creation of the group chat will receive their own data in a `new chat` event (as described above).
 This happens immediately provided the participant is online, else, the event is queued as part of the "group chat events pending receipt" for the user, which will be streamed to them as soon as they come online.

-The client is expected to perform an "optimistic UI" rendering with data it uses to create the group chat, hence, only the needful data is returned.
+The client is expected to perform "optimistic UI" rendering with data it uses to create the group chat, hence, only the needful data is returned.

 ```json
 {